shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Ha.
 Ha.”
 Mudrich nervously chuckled.
 “Right.”

 “It’s her.
 It’s her.”
 The feeling in her heart continued.
 “Shhh.
 My sister is a wolf, and everything is just fine.”
 Mudrich said to herself.

+===

+Ersatzica reached out to Mudrich as she left.
+She wanted to scream, to yell, to cry out, “Don’t leave me!” but all that would escape her mouth was *meow*.

+She clung onto the iron bars holding her in the cell, as if they could somehow hug her in return.

+*All my siblings abandoned me.
+Lemilay, Wryonin, even Mudrich.
+They all hate me for what I am.
+If only I could be a wolf, then they would love me.
+Like they used to.*

+She found the latch on the boots, and flipped them ope and shut.
+Open and shut.
+It gave her a modicum of comfort.

+“I wish they would just accept me as I am.
+Accept me as a cat.
+Wait, am I really dsayting that?
+Am I finally admitting to myself that I’m a cat? *Ersatizca chuckled to herself.* I guess I am.
+It’s ironic, isn’t it?
+I get rejected by everyone I know and love, and that’s how I come to accept myself for what I truly am.